German Goulash

 Simple Ingredients

-Made with wholesome ingredients, you can feel good about eating!
+This soup is made with wholesome ingredients you can feel good about eating!

 How to Make German Goulash Soup

-After the beef chunks are fried, please remove them and set them aside.
+- After the beef chunks are fried, remove them and set them aside.

 Season and sear beef cubes until browned, then transfer to the slow cooker.
 In the same skillet, cook onions until soft, add garlic, and cook briefly before adding to the slow cooker.
 Stir in sweet paprika, flour, red wine, beef broth, tomato paste, caraway seeds, marjoram, thyme, bay leaves, and carrots.

-Cooking time will vary: Cover and cook on low for 7-8 hours or on high for 4-5 hours until beef and vegetables are tender.
+Cover and cook on low for 7-8 hours or on high for 4-5 hours until beef and vegetables are tender.
 Remove bay leaves, stir in chopped parsley, adjust seasoning, and serve with a dollop of sour cream.
-Enjoy!

 Recipe Tips